Language and education

 Getting to the CoRe: Receptive multilingualism in higher education

-Dutch or English as working language in higher education administration and meetings?
+Dutch or English as working language in meetings and administration in higher education?
 Why not Dutch and English?

-The increasing internationalization has recently brought attention to the role of the Dutch language in higher education administration and management.
-Sentiments have surfaced preferring a monolingual Dutch or English language approach, as the language barrier between locals and internationals has created tension.
-The CoRe research project suggests that both Dutch and English could simultaneously be the working languages of representative bodies, fitting into the bilingual language policy implemented at Utrecht University (2022).
+On one hand a Dutch language policy can create a language barrier for international colleagues.
+On the other hand, an English language policy can create a language barrier for Dutch-speaking colleagues.
+The CoRe research project proposes that both Dutch and English could simultaneously be the working languages of representative bodies, fitting into the bilingual language policy implemented at Utrecht University (2022).
 [Click here for the Dutch webpage / Klik hier voor de Nederlandse webpagina]

 Receptive multilingualism as a multilingual solution

-The language mode receptive multilingualism could be a solution.
+The language mode Receptive Multilingualism could be a solution.
 Other terms are Luistertaal or Lingua Receptiva.
 Dutch speakers can communicate (speak/write) in Dutch and non-Dutch speakers in English, under the condition that both can understand (read/listen) each other’s language.
 This way, both groups can participate in work and participatory body meetings.
-Thus, a bilingual language policy including Dutch and English creates an inclusive environment for everyone.
+Thus, a bilingual language policy including Dutch and English creates an inclusive and academic environment for everyone.

 Getting to the CoRe: research on receptive multilingualism